leongersing/ruby_buddha_ios_blog_source/readme.md

-uby Buddha takes a holiday
+# Ruby Buddha takes a holiday

 I love Ruby but life is about balance.
 I like to balance my love for one language by taking a look at what else is out there.
 This